C2SP/wycheproof/doc/ecdsa.md

 a pair $$(r,s)$$ is a valid signature for a message $$m$$ then $$(r, n-s)$$ is also a valid signature.
 Typically signature malleability is not a security issue.
-However, when the design of a protocol is flawed then it can be possible to exploit such properties (https://en.bitcoin.it/wiki/Transaction_malleability).
+However, when the design of a protocol is flawed then it can be possible to exploit such properties.
+An example of such a protocol flaw is described in (https://en.bitcoin.it/wiki/Transaction_malleability).

 A question that poses itself is whether ASN.1 encoded signatures should require DER encoding or if alternative BER encoding are incorrect.
-The encoding of ECDSA signatures is not addressed in the DSS standard [[FIPS-186-4]](bib.md#fips-186-4).
+The encoding of ECDSA signatures is not addressed in the DSS standard [[FIPS-186-4]](bib.md#fips-186-4).Other references such as RFC 6979 specify that ASN.1 encoded ECDSA signatures should use DER to generate a signature, but don't mention verification.

 Hence one has to refer to common practice.
-Since many cryptographic libraries do indeed expect that ECDSA signatures are DER encoded, hence generating a signature that is not DER encoded clearly be a bug.
-It also appears that libraries should not accept alternative encodings, since there are some CVEs where such problems are reported: e.g., CVE-2020-13822, CVE-2019-14859, CVE-2016-1000342.
-(It is a bit surprising that some of the CVEs for signature malleability have high vulnerability scores.)
+Many cryptographic libraries do indeed expect that ECDSA signatures are DER encoded, hence generating a signature that is not DER encoded clearly should be a bug.
+Common mistakes in the DER encoding are:

+*   not including a leading zero in the encoding of an integer.
+An additional leading zero byte is required for a positive integer when the most significant byte would otherwise have a value in the range 128 ..
+255, since a leading byte in the range 128 ..
+255 represents a negative integer.
+*   including unnecessary leading zero bytes in the encoding of an integer.
+DER requires that the shortest possible representation of an integer is used.

+There are some CVEs where libraries were reported that accepted other than DER
+encodings: e.g., CVE-2020-14966, CVE-2020-13822, CVE-2019-14859,
+CVE-2016-1000342.
+(Some of these CVEs whave have high vulnerability scores, which appears to be a bit surprising).

+Wycheproof test vectors for ECDSA signature verifiction with alternative BER encoding have a "BER" flag to indicate the nature of the modification.
+The motivation of such flags is to make it simpler to determine if a library suffers from additional problems.